-To support the extensive research programme at Diamond, the beamlines are grouped into six Villages, fostering relations between user communities with shared research interests and requirements.
+To support the extensive research programme at Diamond, the beamlines and integrated facilities are organised into eight groups, fostering relations between user communities with shared research interests and requirements.
 These communities encourage collaboration and knowledge exchange through shared facilities, seminar programmes and other activities.

 Use the categories on the left to search for experts.
 The search will return experts with any of the disciplines selected.

-Philip Chater is a Beamline Scientist on the XPDF beamline, I15-1.
-Phil joined Diamond in August 2013 after working at the University of Birmingham and University of Liverpool.Email: firstname.lastname@example.org
+Philip Chater is Principal Beamline Scientist, I15-1.
+Phil joined Diamond in August 2013 after working at the University of Birmingham and University of Liver...Email: firstname.lastname@example.org